TestBoxLab/frontend-sdk/README.md

 ### Auto-login

 If you have opted to use our client-side auto-login functionality, you have a bit more work to do.
-You should create a login handler, which is responsible for both logging in to your platform and redirecting the user accordingly.
+You should create a login handler, which is responsible for logging in to your platform and returning the url used by the `navigationHandler` to redirect the user accordingly.

 It can be configured in one of two ways: